Blumlaut/EasyAdmin-docs/docs/discordbot.md

 This will cause the discord role id `604749064436711444` to inherit all its permissions from `group.admin`.

-These Groups are assigned when a player joins the server, they will sync live if a member gets roles assigned or removed.
+These groups are assigned when a player joins the server, they will sync live if a member gets roles assigned or removed.

 #### Migrating from third party resources